 AFA's framework comprises a two-stream model representing the old and new networks.
 Beyond the cross-entropy loss for the new task and the distillation loss between classification probabilities, the method leverages both low-level visual features and high-level semantic features as soft targets.
 This is intended to provide comprehensive supervised information about the old tasks via multilevel feature alignment.

-where and are latent representations from the old and new feature extractors respectively.
-The feature extractor is updated by playing a minimax game with the discriminator via: .
+The feature extractor F is updated by playing a minimax game with the discriminator D via:

 The paper aligns high-level semantic features using Maximum Mean Discrepancy (MMD).
-MMD is expressed as the distance between the means of two data distributions and after mapping to a reproducing kernel Hilbert space (RKHS):
+MMD is expressed as the distance between the means of two data distributions P and Q after mapping to a reproducing kernel Hilbert space (RKHS):

-where denotes the mapping to RKHS.
+where ϕ(⋅) denotes the mapping to RKHS.

 An unbiased estimator of MMD is given by:

-where is the kernel function.
+where k(p,q)=⟨ϕ(p),ϕ(q)⟩ is the kernel function.

 The overall loss function is a weighted sum: